Will A Humidifier Help With Cough and Congestion? Don’t Switch It On Before Reading This!!!

 When you have a cold, distilled water is better than tap water.
 When your cough is healed, you can go back to using tap water.

 Distilled water has minimal risks for harboring bacteria.
-Again, if you live in an area that has hard water, distilled water is good because it ensures no mineral deposits form inside the tank.
+If you live in an area that has hard water, distilled water is good because it ensures no mineral deposits form inside the tank.

 Usually, this comes from the minerals in the water.
 When you use distilled water, there are no such issues to worry about.

-Do not over-humidify your room
+5. Do not over-humidify your room

 The temptation to crank up the humidifier and inject more mist into the room will be high.
 However, avoid that as much as possible.

 There are many disadvantages of having too much humidity in the air.
 One of them is that it could lead to the growth of mold indoors.

 Too much humidity can also lead to the multiplication of bacteria and viruses, thus causing various illnesses.
 It may also lead to the spoiling of food and clothes.

 The same also happens when the water tank runs empty.
 You can set the optimum humidity level such that the humidifier automatically starts when the humidity dips below that.

 How does a humidifier help with a cough?
 In many ways as you have seen above.
-However, you should know that this is not a remedy, it is just an appliance to make your life more comfortable when you have a cold.
+But this is not a remedy, it is just an appliance to make your life more comfortable when you have a cold.